1st South Carolina Infantry marker of African Descent in Beaufort; (c) Soul Of America

 Tabernacle Baptist Church

-Built in circa 1811, it was originally built for white members of the Baptist Church of Beaufort, it was officially formed as an African American church during the Civil War in 1863.
-The oldest gravestones in the church yard are of the white slave owners.
+Built circa 1811, it was originally built for white members of the Baptist Church of Beaufort, it was officially formed as an African American church during the Civil War in 1863.
+The oldest gravestones in the churchyard are of the white slave owners.
 There are post-Civil War burial markers of black members as well as the Smalls Family, including Robert Smalls, Sarah Williams, Hannah Jones, and Annie Wigg.

 SUNDAY WORSHIP: 11a